-- 1. Turn TV power off and allow the lamp to cool at least one hour before proceeding. - 2.
-After the lamp has cooled, remove the plastic air exhaust grille/cover by removing two screws with a #2 (large) Phillips screwdriver.
-See figure 1. - With a large flat-blade screwdriver, loosen the three shiny screws securing the lamp cartridge until they disengage from the mating threads.
+- 1. Turn TV power off and allow the lamp to cool at least one hour before proceeding. - After the lamp has cooled, remove the plastic air exhaust grille/cover by removing two screws with a #2 (large) Phillips screwdriver.
+See figure 1. - 3.
+With a large flat-blade screwdriver, loosen the three shiny screws securing the lamp cartridge until they disengage from the mating threads.
 These are captive screws and cannot be separated from the lamp cartridge. - 4.
-Fully open up the bag supplied with the replacement lamp and set the opened bag aside.
-If no bag was supplied, use any available small paper bag. - 5.
+Fully open up the bag supplied with the replacement lamp and set the opened bag aside. - 5.
 Grasp the wire handle of the lamp cartridge and pull the old cartridge straight out towards you.
 See figures 2 and 3.
 Note the orientation of the cartridge.